whyderrick/dotfiles/README.md

 These are my dotfiles, seeded from the wonderfully helpful [thoughtbot dotfiles](https://github.com/thoughtbot/dotfiles).

-I program on Macs, in Vim, with zsh as my shell and a helpful assist from TMUX.
+I program on Macs, in Vim, with fish as my shell and a helpful assist from TMUX.
 If you like those tools, there might be something here for you.
 If not, there probably isn't, but thank you for stopping by.
 Below is info for using the thoughtbot dotfiles (or these) alongside